Robinson v. CSX Transportation, Inc.-Florida’s Fifth District Court of Appeals

 The appeals court also found that the trial court abused its discretion by allowing the jury to see only a portion of Robinson’s accident report.
 This gave the jury a distorted view of his account, making it appear as if he placed blame only on the truck driver.

-The court reversed the judgement entered in favor of CSX and remanded for a new trial.
+The court reversed the judgment entered in favor of CSX and remanded for a new trial.

 Canan Law, the most respected team of attorneys in St. Augustine, keeps you informed with blog posts discussing legal terms and Florida court cases that matter to you.
 Ask your legal question today with our website’s live chat feature!